 Hire price includes the indoor / outdoor space and the fully equipped kitchen.
 Hire charges are £60 for the first 2 hours and £20 per hour thereafter (including set up and clear up times)

 For more information call 0114 2508384 or email email@example.com, or you can book the Adventure Playground by filling in this form.

 Children and young people love the playground because of its interesting and exciting spaces and play equipment, including sand play, tunnel side, maypole swing and water pump.
 It is also popular with parents who see it as a safe place, staffed by skilled play workers, with toilet facilities and refreshments available.In term time it is open 3 afternoons a week and it’s free!

 Staff provide a range of activities for children of all ages including crafts, cooking and games.
 Over 8 year olds’ can play in the playground without parental supervision.

-During the 2017 summer holidays Highfield Adventure Playground was open 5 days a week, the playground received over 2000 visitors and hosted Tea at Adventures, a programme in conjunction with The Real Junk Food Project which focused on nutritional meals for children.
-This programme will be running again this summer from 25th July 18.
+During the 2018 summer holidays Highfield Adventure Playground was open 5 days a week, the playground received over 2000 visitors and hosted Tea at Adventures for the second year.